-Read below as we delve into the world of doubles, singles, and silicone – and hopefully, help you find the best choice for your feeding journey.
+Read on as we delve into the world of doubles, singles, and silicone breast pumps — and hopefully, help you find the best choice for your feeding journey.

 Why is a breast pump a must-have?

-Pumping milk once had a certain stigma of making us human mamas feel more ‘cow’ than carefree.
-Now, you can blame that on decades of poor pumping evolution and development (if it’s not to do with erectile dysfunction, it gets ignored – amirite?).
-The good news is that we’ve moved on from archaic milk machines to technology that makes the whole process less, well, sucky.
+Pumping milk once had a certain stigma of making us feel more ‘cow’ than carefree.
+Now, you can blame that on decades of poor pumping evolution and development (if it’s not to do with erectile dysfunction, it gets ignored — amirite?) but the good news is we’ve moved on from archaic milk machines to technology that makes the whole process less, well, sucky.

-As the moniker suggests, electric breast pumps do the hard work for you and allow you to express milk quickly.
-Unlike a manual pump, once the cup is in place on your breast, it lets you express at a pace that you preset – saving you from aching hands or hard-to-maintain rhythms.
+As the moniker suggests, an electric breast pump does the hard work for you and allows you to express milk quickly.
+Unlike a manual breast pump, once the cup is in place on your breast, it lets you express at a pace that you preset — saving you from aching hands or hard-to-maintain rhythms.

 Electric breast pumps usually offer more options than manual breast pumps.
-For example, double or single-pump capacity, adjustable suction levels, and settings to mimic your baby’s pattern, breast milk history, pump tracking, and lots more.
+For example, double or single-pump capacity (a double electric breast pump allows you to pump both breasts simultaneously), adjustable suction levels, and settings to mimic your baby’s pattern, breast milk history, pump tracking, and lots more.

-Most electric breast pumps are mains-operated, but battery-powered pumps (like Elvie Pump), are ideal for expressing milk without keeping you tethered to a socket for hours.
+Most electric pumps are mains-operated, but rechargeable battery-powered pumps (such as Elvie Pump) are ideal for expressing milk without keeping you tethered to a socket for hours.

-The downside to conventional electric pumps is that they can be bulkier to transport – although there are lightweight options (*cough*) on the market.
-Some electric pumps that claim to be quiet actually fall short of the mark and make lots of noise, which can provide difficult to express discreetly or quietly – or when the baby is sleeping nearby.
+One downside to a conventional electric pump is that it may be bulkier to transport — although there are lightweight options (cough) on the market.
+Some electric pumps that claim to be quiet actually fall short of the mark and make lots of noise, which can make it difficult to express discreetly or quietly — or when the baby is sleeping nearby.

 The pros and cons of electric breast pumps